 - 1. Reimbursable Security Assistance - a.
-Foreign Military Sales (FMS) 22 U.S.C. § 2761 (AECA §§ 21-27). - (1) Purpose: Contracts or agreements between an authorized foreign purchaser and the U.S. for the sale of DoD defense articles, services, and training from existing stocks or new procurements for the purpose of internal security, legitimate self-defense, participation in regional/collective arrangements consistent with the UN charter, or to enable foreign military contribution to public works and civic action programs. - (2) Time/Amount: FMS is a "Revolving Fund," with the intent of being self-funded.
-As such, no annual appropriation is required. - (a) DoS is authorized to charge an administrative fee to the foreign purchasing nation for each "case" (sale) to reimburse the U.S. for administrative costs. - (b) This fee allows DoS to generate the funds necessary to reimburse the appropriate DoD account via an Economy Act transaction, or other reimbursement authority in another statute. - (c) Unless an exception applies under the statute, payment must be made in advance of delivery of the defense article/service and must be made in U.S. dollars. - (3) Approval Authority: - (a) Countries or international organizations are only eligible for FMS transactions if the POTUS makes a determination of their eligibility.88 DoS then determines whether an FMS case is approved.
+Foreign Military Sales (FMS): 22 U.S.C. § 2761 (AECA §§ 21-27). - (1) Purpose: Contracts or agreements between an authorized foreign purchaser and the U.S. for the sale of DoD defense articles, services, and training from existing stocks or new procurements for the purpose of internal security, legitimate self-defense, participation in regional/collective arrangements consistent with the UN charter, or to enable foreign military contribution to public works and civic action programs. - (2) Time/Amount: FMS is a "Revolving Fund," with the intent of being self-funded.
+As such, no annual appropriation is required. - (a) DoS is authorized to charge an administrative fee to the foreign purchasing nation for each "case" (sale) to reimburse the U.S. for administrative costs. - (b) This fee allows DoS to generate the funds necessary to reimburse the appropriate DoD account via an Economy Act transaction, or other reimbursement authority in another statute. - (c) Unless an exception applies under the statute, payment must be made in advance of delivery of the defense article/service and must be made in U.S. dollars. - (3) Approval Authority: - (a) Countries or international organizations are only eligible for FMS transactions if the POTUS makes a determination of their eligibility.
+86 DoS then determines whether an FMS case is approved.
 Current eligibility criteria:

-88 SAMM, Table C4.T2 contains a list of current eligibility status for Countries and International Organizations.
+86 SAMM, Table C4.T2 contains a list of current eligibility status for Countries and International Organizations.

-- (i) Furnishing of defense articles / services must strengthen U.S. security and promote world peace. - (ii) No re-transfers without Presidential consent. - (iii) No use of articles / services for purposes other than for which furnished, unless consent of the President has first been obtained. - (iv) Recipient must maintain security of such article. - (b) The FMS program, like many of the DoS Security Assistance programs, is operated by DoD on behalf of DoS via the Defense Security Cooperation Agency (DSCA).
-Practitioners can find additional information on this implementation in the Security Assistance Management Manual (SAMM) chapters 4-6 as well as online at http://www.samm.dsca.mil/.
+- (i) Furnishing of defense articles / services must strengthen U.S. security and promote world peace. - (ii) No re-transfers without Presidential consent. - (iii) No use of articles / services for purposes other than for which furnished, unless consent of the President has first been obtained. - (iv) Recipient must maintain security of such article. - (b) The FMS program, like many of the DoS Security Assistance programs, is operated by DoD on behalf of DoS via DSCA.87